Synthird/trigonometric-reciprocal-identities/README.md

 Trigonometric reciprocal identity methods that return radians as doubles.

-These methods can be used in 2 programming languages:
+These methods are currently available in:

 - [Java](java)
 - [Python](python)